mmgen/MMGenLive/README.md

 ### There are two ways to install MMGenLive:

-* download a prebuilt binary and copy it to a USB stick, or
+* download a prebuilt bootable image and copy it to a USB stick, or
 * build the system yourself using the automated shell script (Linux-only).

-## Install MMGenLive from a prebuilt binary:
+## Install MMGenLive using a prebuilt bootable image:
 * Download the latest zipped boot image file for your architecture from the [bootimages download directory][3].
 * Insert a USB stick into your computer.